"I know Grandpa, 'Bob and Weave' — a moving target is harder to hit."

 Never My Fault: Yes, Moorna, it's completely Tatsurion's fault if he crippled your betrothed while trying to defend his family that you tricked everyone into attacking just to hurt him.
 You know it's bad when even said betrothed thinks she is wrong.

-Even Evil Has Standards: Even before becoming a better person, he was genuinely shocked to learn Moorna had them raid Tasturion's Quillspike family, and admits that, had he known sooner, he would have refused to begin with and try to stop it.
+Even Evil Has Standards: Even before becoming a better person, he was genuinely shocked to learn Moorna had them raid Tasturion's Quillspike family.
+Later, he admits that, had he known sooner, he would have refused to begin with.

 The Exile: He was forced into seclusion after losing a wing.
 A dragon who cannot fly is shamed by the community.